dboddie-canonical-work/disgorged-docs/snapcraft-yaml-reference.rst

 ----------
 *optional*

 Used to build a :ref:`base <base-snaps>` snap when the base is unavailable or has yet to be bootstrapped.
-See `Building a base snap <base-snaps.md#snapcraft-yaml-reference-heading--base-snap>`__ for details.
+See :ref:`Building a base snap <building-a-base-snap>` for details.

 **Examples:** ``'core20'``, ``'core22'``